jsommamtek/FCC-Ziplines/README.md

 The Portfolio single page app requires basic bootstrap and is not included in source.

-You can download from http://getbootstrap.com.
+You can download from http://getbootstrap.com or continue to use the CDN links in app.